2026 State Legislative Priorities

-Align Minneapolis is part of the Homes for All coalition and endorses the full Homes for All agenda, which will be released soon and share here as it becomes available
+Align Minneapolis is part of the Homes for All coalition and endorses the full Homes for All agenda, which can be found here: https://homesforallmn.org/h4a-2025-agenda/

 Bill of Rights for People Utilizing Shelter